radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/deploy-sdc-client.md

 ![image description] (insert screenshot of the appsettings file containing the agent token field)

-Open the command line and navigate to the directory that contains the unzipped *sdc-windows.zip* files.
+Open the command line and navigate to the directory that contains the unzipped *sdc-linux.zip* files.
 From the directory, run the following command to launch the secure data connector client:

 `dotnet run RadiantLogic.OnPremisesAgentClient.Agent.dll`